Evelios/pretty-rough-shape/README.md

    npm install
    ```

-   If this fails run the following command and then run `npm install` again.
+   If the previous command failed, run the following command and then run `npm install` again.
    ```sh
    npm install -g pngquant-bin
    ```